 This will result in the complete duplication of the Richmond Line.

 Bradfield Line Railway Stations

 Bridge Street U/G Bridge/ Loftus Street Int.

 St James Utilise unused Platforms 2 & 3

 Hyde Park Corner U/G Wentworth Ave/ College Street Int.

 South Eastern Line

-A Pedestrian Tunnel would connect Hyde Park Railway Station with Museum Railway Station.
+A Pedestrian Tunnel would connect Hyde Park Corner Railway Station with Museum Railway Station.
 When the City-Surf and Mardi Gras events are on, Museum Railway Station is full to overflowing and as such a Pedestrian Tunnel will ensure maximum and a safe flow of passengers at these very busy times.

 Railway Station Entrances

 Railway Station entrances are to be functionary and not grandiose so as to maintain a uniform appearance and ensure that Taxpayer Dollars are used judiciously thus allowing for additional Railway Lines to be built with only stairways and lifts visible at the street level.